Skip to main content

 Ground Contact Best Practice

-For fence posts, use a concrete collar that slopes away from the post to shed water.
-For deck posts, use metal standoffs that keep timber 150mm above ground.
-These details cost little but add decades of life.
+For fence posts, many builders prefer a concrete collar that slopes away from the post to shed water.
+For deck posts, metal standoffs that keep timber 150mm above ground are a common and practical option.
+These details cost little but can add decades of life.
+It's genuinely one of the cheapest ways to massively extend the life of a structure.

 7 Designing Outdoor Timber to Shed Water